Is Durban Safe? 6 Areas to Avoid in This South African City

 Before embarking on your trip to Durban, it is essential to secure your important documents to ensure your safety.

-This includes your passport, travel insurance, and any necessary visas or travel permits.
+This includes your passport, travel insurance, and necessary visas or travel permits.
 Make copies of these documents and keep them in a safe place separate from the originals.

 Is Durban Safe for Solo Female Travelers